darwino/darwino-documentation/Developer Guide/Darwino DB API 7. Security.md

 Having sub-objects is the preferred method, as it allows a finer-grained management of the entries.
 For example, a workflow engine can add a field containing the participants for the current step, and this can be removed after the step is completed.

-###4 - Helpers
+###Helpers
 There is a Java class, SecurityHelper, that can be used to manipulate these fields.
-They are used, for example, in the CRUDSEC.java unit test.

-Regarding excluded-readers and excluded-writers: Darwino, when composing a SQL query, adds a subquery to exclude what is not allowed to be seen.
+When document security is enabled, Darwino, when composing a SQL query, adds a subquery to exclude what is not allowed to be seen.
 This incurs a cost.
 To avoid this when possible, there is a database property indicating whether document security should be enabled.
 When it is not enabled, generated queries can avoid the step of running the subquery.
 A result of this is that if the flag is not set, readers and writers on documents will be ignored in all of the database’s stores.
 Options for this property are: no document security, reader/writer security only, ereader/ewriter security only, and all security features.

+###Dynamic Filtering
+There is a DocumentContentFilter interface for the REST services that allows dynamic filtering of the document data that is being produced, typically for security purposes.
+Along with that is a feature of the API that allows reconciliation of filtered documents upon save, so that if a section was filtered for presentation, that filtered data is not lost from the document when saving.